AznIronMan/Limitless-OldVB/README.txt

 - added feature for custom avatar preview in options menu
 - fixed issue with music tracks not stopping when new music starts
 - fixed issue with music files not unlocking when previewing
+- added ability to rename, import, and delete custom files in menu
+- added MP3 image for custom music/sounds menus

 [PREVIOUS UPDATES]